jorgeMFS/jorgeMFS/README.md

 # Hey there 👋

-I am a Research Fellow at the Institute of Electronics and Informatics Engineering of Aveiro (IEETA), a Computer Science and Engineering research unit.
+I am a Researcher at the Institute of Electronics and Informatics Engineering of Aveiro (IEETA), a Computer Science and Engineering research unit.
 My main research interests are in Information Theory, Artificial Intelligence, and Compression, with a focus on applying these methods in genomics.

 ## About me

-- I have a Master’s degree in Bioengineering from the Faculty of Engineering at the University of Porto.
+- I have a PhD in Computer Science and a Master’s in Bioengineering.
-- I am currently finishing my Computer Science PhD.

 ## Research Information